-The engagement team consists of a school resource officer, crime prevention coordinator, public information officer, volunteer coordinator, and supervisor.
-The SRO serves over 5,000 students within the community.
-The crime prevention coordinator teaches safety classes, organizes the Community Police Academy, leads our Apartment Watch program, and responds to community needs.
+The engagement team consists of a school resource officer, primarily serving three schools and over 5,000 students.
+The team as includes a crime prevention coordinator who teaches safety classes, organizes the Community Police Academy, leads our Apartment Watch program, and responds to our community's needs.
 The public information officer continues to expand our social media footprint by expanding our presence on Twitter, Facebook, Instagram, YouTube, and Nextdoor.

-Community engagement efforts remain a cornerstone of the Department's service delivery strategy.
+Community outreach efforts remain a cornerstone of the Department's service delivery strategy.
 The Police Department sees the strategy of engaging in proactive community efforts as contributing to the low crime rate in the City.
 The Community Engagement team also includes a volunteer program coordinator who organizes our adult volunteers and identifies roles where volunteers can be instrumental in assisting the police department and community members.
 The department has a robust and successful volunteer program.
 As we identify new initiatives, we will evaluate the expansion of volunteer roles where appropriate to meet the demand for services.